|

 Site tours provide an opportunity for those interested in SRS to better understand the Department of Energy’s facilities, missions, and workforce that changed the face of Aiken, Barnwell and Allendale Counties, nearby cities and helped win the Cold War.
 Guests will also learn about facilities supporting current and future missions of the Savannah River Site for both Environmental Management and the National Nuclear Security Administration.

-All tour participants must register separately as each participant will be asked to provide their Social Security Number beforehand for enhanced security purposes.
+All tour participants must register separately, with separate email addresses, as each participant will be asked to provide their Social Security Number during registration for security purposes.
+If you choose not to provide the information, you will not be allowed to participate in the tour.

-2024 Public Tour Dates
+2025 Public Tour Dates

 Click on a date (below) to reserve that tour.Historic Tours begin at 12 pm and Mission Related Tours begin at 12:30 pm at the badge office. |